Picking NPA constraints from a randomly sampled quantum moment matrix: Main results

-Since the same reasoning applies independently for each party $i \in [m]$, it is therefore sufficient to analyze the single-party scenario to determine the conditions under which the equality between the entries of the moment matrix holds.
-Thus, we will now prove the following Lemma~\ref{lem:single_party_probability}.
+Since the same reasoning applies independently for each party $i \in [m]$, it is therefore sufficient to analyze the single-party scenario to determine the conditions under which equality between entries of the moment matrix holds.

-\begin{lem} Consider the following entries of a moment matrix associated to a single party scenario: